 Ultrasound helps diagnose and treat many conditions.
 It can also help check the growth of a baby in the womb.
 It is performed on patients of all ages and can see soft tissues, internal organs, veins and arteries.
-One type of exam uses “Doppler technique,” which measures blood flow, direction and velocity, and helps see if anything is blocking blood vessels, causing abnormal flow or compromising vascular supply.
+One type of exam uses “Doppler technique,” which measures blood flow, direction and velocity, and helps see if blood vessels are blocked, causing abnormal flow or affecting vascular supply.
 You may hear a whooshing sound from the machine if this technique is used.

 Most ultrasound exams require no preparation.
 However, if you are receiving an ultrasound of the abdomen you may need to omit foods and liquids for up to six hours before your exam.
 If you are receiving a pelvic ultrasound, you may not urinate before the exam so that your bladder will be full.
 This allows for better pictures of the uterus, ovaries or prostate.

 Instructions for your specific exam should have been provided to you at the time of booking, and are available in Mass General Brigham's Patient Gateway.